adaltas/node-nikita/src/index.coffee.md

               err = null if result is true
             catch e then err = e unless err if err then status.err = err
-            else if changed then status.changed = true todos = stack.shift() if todos.length is 0
+            else if changed then status.changed = true unless args[0]?.shy
+            todos = stack.shift() if todos.length is 0
             return run()
         catch err